swirtSJW/lighthouse-facilities/README.md

   [CSV document](facilities/src/main/resources/websites.csv)
   of facility website URLS, maintained in this repository.
   This data is aggregated during facilities collection to augment the _live_ sources.
-* `Corporate Data Warehouse` undergoes a nightly ETL process to transfer health facilities, veteran centers, stop codes, and mental health contact information from the _A01_ server to the _SQL52_ server, where it is consumed during facilities collection.
+* `Corporate Data Warehouse` undergoes a nightly ETL process to transfer various data resources to the _SQL52_ server, where it is consumed during facilities collection.
+Namely:
+    - Mental Health, Clinical Services, and Stop Codes from the _A01_ server.
+    - National Cemeteries and Benefit Centers from the _NCA VBA SQL40 GIS_ server.
+    - Health facilities and Veteran centers from the _A06_ server.
 * `PSSG Drive Band` documents are periodically uploaded to the `facilities` application through management APIs.